Common Rooms and Shared Spaces

 Dormitory Room Guidelines

-- The following items are not permitted in student rooms: refrigerators, televisions, projectors, computer monitors/displays larger than 27”, offensive posters/pictures, references to drugs and alcohol, or pets (except fish).
+- The following items are not permitted in student rooms: refrigerators, televisions, projectors, 3D printers, laser cutters, offensive posters/pictures, references to drugs and alcohol, and pets (except fish).

 - Furniture provided by the Academy must remain in student rooms; requests for removal may be made to the Student Life Office.